2202Hannah/hb-kata-solutions/javascript-frontend-katas/katas/parseHexInt/parseHexInt.md

 [Why do we use Hexadecimal numbers?](https://medium.com/@savas/why-do-we-use-hexadecimal-d6d80b56f026)

+ANSWER: We can see hexadecimal numbers used in programming, for example to denote colour in the hex scheme.
+Hexadecimal has better readability than binary code.
+We can use 2 hexidecimal digits to express any number from 0 to 255.
+In binary we would need 8 digits.
+We don't use decimal as even though it is the most readable to humans it never lines up exactly with binary.
+Any system we use to compress binary data should have a base that is a multiple of 2.

 ## Your task

 You should complete the `parseHexInt` function **without** recourse to any of the native JavaScript number manipulation functions such as `parseInt`!
 Research how hex numbers work and how to manually convert between the hexadecimal and decimal systems.